navjotjsingh/nspeaks/content/posts/setup-discourse-for-local-development/index.md

 There are two ways to install Docker in macOS.

-The first method is to download the dmg package from [Docker Hub](https://hub.docker.com/editions/community/docker-ce-desktop-mac/) and use it.
+The first method is to download the dmg package from [Docker](https://docs.docker.com/desktop/install/mac-install/) and use it.

 The second method is to use the following command on mac Terminal which uses [Homebrew](https://brew.sh/).